Menu Close

 As mentioned before, the objective is to compensate the saddle to work with the fret board – not with the uncompensated open string.
 The way to do it is to compare the note at the 2nd fret to the octave at the 14th.
 See Measuring the Intonation Difference Between Two notes.

-For electric players that use the whole fret board, it may be best to intonate the treble saddles using fret 5 – 17 or thereabouts.
-It would think it a good idea to do the basses differently from the trebles; how high up do you normally play on the bases?
+For electric players that use the whole fret board, it may be best to do intonation of the treble saddles using fret 5 – 17 or thereabouts.
+It might be a good idea to test the basses using a lower range, such as fret 2 and fret 12; how high up do you normally play on the bases?

 Return to top